dendronhq/dendron-site/vault/dendron.topic.schema.create-from-hierarchy.md

 You can edit this schema to your liking.
 For example, you can add a [[template|dendron.topic.schema#shortened-template-syntax]] to this schema to have notes new notes at that hierarchy level to automatically have a template applied.

-If you want to remake the schema for hierarchy, delete the schema and start from step 1.
+If you want to remake the schema for this hierarchy, delete the schema file and start from step 1.
 ## Related
 * [[dendron.rfc.35-easier-schemas]]